Is solar PV a Good Investment?

 Solar panels are expensive, but will they pay their own way and earn you money into the bargain?
 Read on and find out more.

-Solar photovoltaic (PV) systems are often marketed as a way for you to make money, as well as save on your own electricity bills.
-This is because you can get paid for the electricity that your solar panels produce.
+Solar panels are often marketed as a way for you to make money as well as to save on your own electricity bills.
+This is because you can get paid for the electricity your solar photovoltaic (PV) panels produce.

 Solar panel profit and payback time

-The government's Feed-in Tariff (FIT) basically pays you in return for having solar panels on your roof.
+The government's Feed-in Tariff (FIT) essentially pays you in return for having solar panels on your roof.
 It guarantees cash payments to households that generate their own electricity using renewable technology.

-The government has cut the feed-in-tariff for small domestic solar PV installations by 65% from 1 January 2016.
-That means you will now only get 4.39p for electricity generated instead of 12.92p.
+The government cut the tariff for small domestic solar PV installations by 65% on 1 January 2016.
+That means you now only get 4.39p for electricity generated, instead of 12.92p previously.

 Investing in solar panels: need to know

-Payments are guaranteed for between 20 and 25 years (depending on when you had the panels installed), the price per kilowatt (kWh) of energy is index-linked, meaning that it will rise with the Retail Price Index (RPI) measure of inflation annually, and all proceeds you make are free from tax.
+Payments are guaranteed for between 20 and 25 years (depending on when you had the panels installed).
+The price per kilowatt hour (kWh) of energy is index-linked, meaning that it will rise annually with the Retail Prices Index (RPI) measure of inflation.
+All proceeds you make are tax-free.